shsagir/play-area-sync/docs/domains.md

 Sometimes we have heard that the move from naked to www can impact SEO in a negative way.
 This should not be the case, when you do it properly, as all your old URLs and deeplinks shall be redirected to the new ones, using a standard 301 moved permanently HTTP header.

 So please, as long as the naked domain works and will forward all requests, don't bother too much.
+If your boss still says so, use an external DNS provider that support CNAME flattening (sometimes called ANAME), [here is help to do that on CloudFlare](/cloudflare#toc-using-cloudflare-for-naked-domains).

 #### Don't dos